All-time Favorite Anime

 13. Nodame Cantabile

 From all the anime I had watched which deals with music, Nodame Cantabile takes this spot.
 Nodame Cantabile tells the story of two aspiring musicians, Chiaki and Nodame.
 The show features a lot of classical and orchestral pieces, like Chopin’s Piano Concerto and Beethoven’s Pathetique.
 The series is about how Chiaki aspiration in becoming a well-known conductor in an orchestra so obviously, orchestras will be the main focus of the entire series.
 They are however, music which only features piano, violin and other musical instruments as separate entities from the orchestra as well.
-This anime is for all lovers of classical and orchestra music in general.
+This anime is for all lovers of classical and orchestra music in general, but of cause, for those who are looking for a romance story won’t be disappointed as well.

 14. Higurashi no Naku Koro ni